hille721/solvatum/README.md

 ```python
 >>> d.get_molecule_properties(<molecule>)
 ```
-all properties (data) except the logK values which are stored in the database are shwon (e.g. ).
+all properties (data) which are stored in the database, except the logK values,  are shwon (e.g. formula, InChI, name, mean polarizability, dipole moment, etc.).
 Adding new properties is simple done with

 ```python